danielausparis/mars/README.md

 ```

 ### Test and initial setup
-The system should respond with the URL https://yourmachine.yourdomain/mars/mars-manager.
+The system should show up at the URL https://yourmachine.yourdomain/mars/mars-manager.
 Default login is "admin", password "admin".
 Go to the 'user admin' menu, change your password and provide a working email address, since the approval procedure for new users requires email exchanges between MARS and its administrator.